 This is the part I love.
 There's this moment when a business owner realizes their journey isn't just random chaos - it's a predictable path with specific challenges, skills to master, and transformations that happen by design, not by accident.

 My companies and I have guided thousands of business owners through these stages over the past two decades.
+Along the way I mapped out the path and created a scalable growth framework (The Business Alignment System™) to help owners build for scale.
 From the scrappy startup phase to building sellable assets, I've walked the path myself and mapped it for others.
 What I've discovered is this: the journey from founder to leader follows a clear, predictable pattern across nearly every industry and business model.

 Let me show you the map.